alexrdeacon/Data-Analyst-Portfolio/NFL Career Length Analysis/NFL_Draft_Career_Length_Analysis.md

 Of the top 10 colleges by total amount of players drafted, which ones have the longest average career length for non first rounders?

 We cannot acheive this analysis with our current dataset, so we will have to create a new table to query from.
-We will use **SELECT TOP 10** to select the first 10 results, use **INTO** to bring the data from our **SELECT** statement into a new table.
+We will use **SELECT TOP 10** to select the first 10 results, use **INTO** to bring the data from our **SELECT** statement into a new table and **WHERE** to exclude 1st rounders.
 We will use **GROUP BY** to group the data by College, and **ORDER BY** to order the colleges by amount of first rounders taken and to make sure our **SELECT TOP 10** select the top 10 colleges by players taken in the draft.

 ### Create Table 2: